Directory Structure

 will be found alongside these two directories.
 Orphaned files from

-previous SSG runs are not deleted from public
+previous SSG runs are not deleted from public; if you

 SSG will create it afresh on the next run.